cedar-policy/cedar/cedar-policy-cli/README.md

 This app uses the annotation `@id("PID")` as a simple way to define policy ids.
 This usage is not standard and annotations have custom use depending on the app.

+## Install

+To install the CLI, run `cargo install cedar-policy-cli`.

 ## Build

 You will need to install Rust, via [rustup](https://rustup.rs).